MTDzi/real-estate-pipeline-and-model/README.md

 This project is comprised of three main components which correspond to three Airflow DAGs:
 1. A daily scraping job defined in `dags/otodom_scraping_dag.py` that scrapes the **`otodom.pl`** website for real estate deals in Warsaw (Poland).
-The result of this scraping is a CSV file that is then de-duplicated, cleaned up, joined with dataset containing population density, and finally the resulting data frame has its columns renamed (translated to English), to then be dumped as a .parquet file.
+The result of this scraping is a CSV file that is then de-duplicated, cleaned up, checked for quality, joined with a dataset containing population density (see point 2.), and finally the resulting data frame has its columns renamed (translated to English), to then be dumped as a .parquet file.
 Each CSV is roughly ~30MB large, and contains about 30.000 rows of data.
    This is the DAG as seen in Airflow's Graph View ![](images/otodom_dag.png)
 2. An on-demand pipeline for scraping the **`mapa.um.warszawa.pl`** website.
-This is a simple DAG, comprised of two tasks: the first one scrapes the website using the Python `requests` package, and the second task cleans up the data and dumps them into a .parquet file.
+This is a simple DAG, comprising two tasks: the first one scrapes the website using the Python `requests` package, and the second that does a quality check and cleans up the data to then finally dump it into a .parquet file.
    This is the DAG as seen in Airflow's Graph View ![](images/warsaw_map_dag.png)
 3. A weekly pipeline defined in `dags/spark_dedup_dag.py` that takes the .parquet files produced thus far, and combines them into a single .parquet file with deduplicated rows (using the `link` column).